CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 ## Generic DDI structures (Concept)

-QuestionItems ccan reference a concept ideally through an explicit persistent identifier, this can be any PID in a vocabulary or concept scheme.
+QuestionItems can reference a concept ideally through an explicit persistent identifier, this can be any PID in a vocabulary or concept scheme.

 ---